More about Azure Backup

 As organizations continue to move full steam ahead into the cloud, disaster recovery for applications hosted in the cloud is more important than ever.
-With Azure, users have multiple business continuity and disaster recovery tools to meet their application Recovery Point Objectives (RPOs) and Recovery Time Objectives (RTOs).
+With Azure, users have multiple business continuity and Azure backup tools to meet their application Recovery Point Objectives (RPOs) and Recovery Time Objectives (RTOs).

-In this blog we will explore the need for cloud based disaster recovery as a service (DRaaS), the options currently available for customers, and how Azure disaster recovery solutions have an edge over other solutions in the market.
-We will also discuss how NetApp Cloud Volumes ONTAP complements the Azure disaster recovery solutions so your enterprise can cover all your business continuity requirements.
+In this blog we will explore the need for cloud based disaster recovery as a service (DRaaS), the options currently available for Azure customers, and how these disaster recovery solutions have an edge over other solutions in the market.
+We will also discuss how NetApp Cloud Volumes ONTAP complements the disaster recovery solutions on Azure so your enterprise can cover all your business continuity requirements.

 How Do You Deal with a Site Failure?